Privacy policy.

 Personal data is stored in the following ways:

-I use a clinic management software system called “Power Diary” to manage your personal data (including name, address, date of birth, GP information etc.), session notes, appointment bookings, payments, invoicing and any letters/communications.
-Any paper notes are uploaded into Power Diary and then shredded, and online forms completed by clients are saved directly into the software.
-Access to this system is by individualised password login only, and two-factor authentication is in place.
-Access is limited to myself and my Clinical Will Executor.
+I use a clinic management software system called “Zanda Health” to manage your personal data (including name, address, date of birth, GP information, etc.), session notes, appointment bookings, payments, invoicing, and any letters or communications.
+Any paper notes are uploaded into Zanda using its inbuilt transcription software (BizzyAI), which summarises the sessions into themes.
+For further information about Zanda’s privacy policy, please visit this link.
+Handwritten notes may be taken in the session using a “Remarkable” tablet.
+These notes summarise the client session and support the continuity of treatment.
+Any digital notes will be password-protected and stored for as long as is legally necessary (typically six years post treatment completion).
+Online forms completed by clients are saved directly into Zanda’s software.
+Microsoft Office products, including Word and Copilot, are used to compile therapy reports and ending letters.
+Please find details of Microsoft’s data privacy for Copilot here.
+Access to this system is available only through individualised password login, and two-factor authentication is in place.
+Access is limited to me and my Clinical Will Executor.
 The software management company also have access.
-PowerDiary is a GDPR-compliant platform and acts as a data processor.
+Zanda is a GDPR-compliant platform and acts as a data processor.
 Further information about the platform and how it complies with GDPR can be found here.

-Google Meet is used to conduct telehealth appointments and is compliant with the EU-US Privacy Shield Agreement/GDPR.
+Google Meet is used to conduct telehealth appointments and is compliant with the EU-US Privacy Shield Agreement and the GDPR.
 Zoom, WhatsApp and FaceTime, all of which are also compliant with the EU-US Privacy Shield Agreement, can be considered as alternatives if issues are encountered with this software.
-Power Diary can also used to deliver online therapy through their securely encrypted telehealth portal.
-This works in a similar way to Zoom conferencing software.
-Power Diary is firewall-protected, and telehealth functionality is end-to-end encrypted.
-Please find further information about PowerDiary’s telehealth system here.
+Zanda Health can also be used to deliver online therapy through their securely encrypted telehealth portal powered by Zoom.
+Zanda Health is firewall-protected, and telehealth functionality is end-to-end encrypted.

 My computer systems, including desktop, laptop, and tablet, are username and password-protected, and I have anti-virus and malware protection.

-Payment for sessions is collected via Stripe, which is integrated with Power Diary.
-Please note that no payment card or bank account details are stored directly within the clinic management software.
-Xero online accounting software is used to support my financial management and is integrated with PowerDiary.
+Payment for sessions is collected via Stripe.
+Please note that no payment card or bank account details are stored directly within Stripe.
+Xero online accounting software supports my financial management and is integrated with Zanda.
+Canva is used for all training and consultancy work.

-Power Diary has an online document management facility, which I use to obtain client signatures on my Counselling Contract.
-Once a contract has been signed, it is stored against your client record in Power Diary.
+Zanda Health has an online document management facility, which I use to obtain client signatures for my Therapy Agreement.
+Once an agreement has been signed, it is stored against your client record in Zanda.

 Google Mail is used for all email correspondence.
-Power Diary has access to my Google Mail drive to send automated emails on my behalf.
-I am also able to access Google Mail via webmail with a password.
+Zanda has access to my Google Mail drive to send automated emails on my behalf.
+I can also access Google Mail via webmail using a password.
 Two-factor authentication is in place.
 You should be aware that any emails we send or receive may not be protected in transit.
 Similarly, while all online personal data is held in the UK, Google Mail is one of several exceptions which are US Privacy Shield and EU GDPR compliant.
 Other such services include Mailchimp and Zoom.

-My professional executor has all client first names and phone numbers in paper form, kept in a locked filing cabinet in case of emergency.
+My professional executor has all the client’s first names and phone numbers in paper form, kept in a locked filing cabinet in case of emergency.
 For instance, if I am suddenly incapacitated through poor health or in the case of an emergency, as detailed in my clinical will.

 Data Use